-Pawnee's interest rate swaps are not considered trading instruments as it intends to hold them until termination.
+Pawnee's interest rate swaps are not considered trading instruments as it intends to hold them until maturity.
 Nonetheless, the interest rate swaps do not qualify as a hedge for accounting purposes, and are therefore recorded as a separate derivative financial instrument.
 Accordingly, the estimated fair value of the interest rate swaps is recorded as a liability on the accompanying consolidated statement of financial position.
 Payments made and received pursuant to the terms of the interest rate swaps and adjustments to the fair value of the interest rate swaps are recorded as an adjustment to interest expense.
 The fair value of interest rate swaps is based upon the estimated net present value of cash flows, and does not necessarily reflect the amount that would be required to settle the interest rate swaps.

-Lease and loan financing of \$49.2 million at June 30, 2012 compared to \$41.7 million at December 31, 2011, includes Pawnee's financing bank line of \$49.2 million (December 31, 2011 - \$41.0 million) and Lease-Win's securitization debt of \$26,000 (December 31, 2011 - \$707,000).
-Pawnee was utilizing U.S.\$48.5 million of its credit facility at June 30, 2012 compared to U.S.\$40.6 million at December 31, 2011.
-Pawnee's line-of-credit increased by U.S.\$7.9 million from December 31, 2011 predominantly from the U.S.\$8.2 million dividend in respect of 2011, sent to Chesswood in April 2012 (and withholding taxes paid).
+Pawnee's lease and loan financing of \$42.9 million at September 30, 2012 compared to \$41.7 million at December 31, 2011.
+Pawnee was utilizing U.S.\$44.2 million of its credit facility at September 30, 2012 compared to U.S.\$40.6 million at December 31, 2011.
 Pawnee continues to benefit from increased operating cash flows to fund portfolio growth as they have not been required to pay federal taxes since 2007 as a result of the accelerated bonus depreciation in the U.S. Economic Stimulus Act and therefore servicing a much lower bank line.
 If bonus depreciation is not extended, it is estimated that Pawnee would have to begin paying taxes in late 2013 and a rise in the bank debt would occur at that time.
-As well, Chesswood has not withdrawn any dividends from Pawnee relating to 2012 and thus Pawnee's credit line would be approximately U.S.\$4.0 million higher if the allowable dividends per Pawnee's debt covenants relating to January to May had been paid.
+As well, Chesswood has not withdrawn any dividends from Pawnee relating to 2012 and thus Pawnee's credit line would be approximately U.S.\$7.4 million higher if the allowable dividends per Pawnee's debt covenants relating to January through August, had been paid.

 In July 2012, Pawnee renewed and expanded its credit facility which was due to mature in September 2013.
 The credit facility limit has been increased by U.S.\$30.0 million to U.S.\$85.0 million, while the accordion feature of the loan agreement has been increased to U.S.\$115.0 million from U.S.\$85.0 million.
 Pawnee's borrowings under the credit facility are subject to, among other things, adhering to certain percentages of eligible gross lease receivables, and the maintenance of a minimum debt to tangible net worth ratio.
-This credit facility is secured by substantially all of Pawnee's assets, contains negative covenants including the maintaining of leverage and interest coverage ratios, requires Pawnee to mitigate its interest rate risk by entering interest rate swaps for a notional amount not less than 50% of the outstanding amount, and matures on July 24, 2016.
+This credit facility is secured by substantially all of Pawnee's assets, contains negative covenants including the maintaining of leverage and interest coverage ratios, requires Pawnee to mitigate its interest rate risk by entering interest rate swaps for a notional amount not less than

+50% of the outstanding amount, and matures on July 24, 2016.
 Pawnee was in full compliance with all its bank covenants during the period.